FostUK/stgt/devplan.md

 # DEV PLAN

+* Ship handling
+  * Add in atmospheric drag to slow you down closer to ground level
+  * Add in atmospheric banking
+  * Prevent crashing through ground.
 * Flatten to base zero and push to cloud.
 * Fix gui overlay
 * Work out control scheme.